-Due to the COVID-19 pandemic, the Company temporarily closed its headquarters in San Mateo, California, and other offices around the world.
-At the same time, the operations of its partners and customers have also been disrupted.
-While most of the Company's offices have reopened, many of its employees continue to work remotely, and the Company continues to operate in a combination of in-office and work-from-home environment.
-While the duration and extent of the COVID-19 pandemic depends largely on future developments that cannot be accurately predicted at this time, it has already had an adverse effect on the global economy and the ultimate societal and economic impact of the COVID-19 pandemic remains unknown.
-Additionally, inflationary pressures and a global labor shortage are currently impacting the pace of global recovery.
-In particular, the conditions caused by this pandemic, inflation and geopolitical conflicts could adversely affect demand for the Company's products and services, lead to longer sales cycles, reduce the value or duration of subscriptions, negatively impact collections of accounts receivable, reduce expected spending from new customers, cause some of the existing customers to go out of business, limit the potential to generate additional business with new customers due to travel restrictions imposed, and affect contraction or attrition rates of the Company's customers, all of which could adversely affect the Company's business, results of operations, and financial condition.
-The Company is not aware of any specific event or circumstances related to the pandemic, geopolitical conflicts or other events that would require it to update estimates or judgments or adjust the carrying value of its assets or liabilities.
+The COVID-19 pandemic has already had an adverse effect on the global economy and the ultimate societal and economic impact thereof still remains uncertain.
+Additionally, inflationary pressures, significant volatility in the global markets and geopolitical conflicts have also led to further economic disruption.
+These macroeconomic uncertainties could adversely affect demand for the Company's products and services, lead to longer sales cycles, reduce the value or duration of subscriptions, negatively impact collections of accounts receivable, reduce expected spending from new customers, cause some of the existing customers to go out of business, and affect contraction or attrition rates of the Company's customers, all of which could adversely affect the Company's business, results of operations, and financial condition.
+The Company is not aware of any specific event or circumstances related to the pandemic, or other events that would require it to update estimates or judgments or adjust the carrying value of its assets or liabilities.
 Actual results could differ from those estimates and any such differences may be material to the consolidated financial statements.